Mediation in Personal Injury Cases: Is It Legally Binding?

 Mediation is about the parties mutually agreeing to an outcome.
 Mediators are not judges or arbitrators.
 They do not make the decisions in the case.
 In a personal injury case, the goal is to reach a just settlement that compensates the plaintiff for their injuries without proceeding through a lengthy and costly trial.

 Personal injury lawyers negotiate with the opposing party on their client’s behalf throughout mediation.
-They understand how mediation works, can identify offers that are insufficient and can present appropriate counteroffers.
+They understand how mediation works, can identify insufficient offers, and can present appropriate counteroffers.
 They’ll counsel their clients on how best to achieve a settlement that meets their needs, and if such a settlement can’t be reached, they’ll advise their clients that it’s in their best interests to proceed to trial.

 Benefits of Mediation in Personal Injury Cases